drupalprojects/po_translations_report/README.txt

 strings per a po file.

-Checking that translations do not contain non allowed HTML uses the same verifications [1] as Local module.
-This way, no surprises will occur when importing po files with Local module.
+Checking that translations do not contain non allowed HTML uses the same verifications [1] as Locale module.
+This way, no surprises will occur when importing po files with Locale module.

 A last row adds the totals for all po files in the folder.